-For more information contact the Chief Executive Officer, Accident Compensation Corporation - PO Box 3700, Telephone: (685) 23100, E-mail: accsamoa@samoa.ws, Website: www.acc.gov.ws.
+For more information, contact the General Manager, Accident Compensation Corporation - PO Box 3700, Telephone (685) 21300, Email: accsamoa@samoaonline.ws, Website www.acc.gov.ws.

 TAXES

 Income Tax

 This is imposed under section 9 of the Income Tax Act 2012 for taxpayers on the taxable income for a tax year at prescribed rates in the Income Tax Act 2012 (Schedule 1).
 It is assessed on the preceding calendar year income, and business taxpayers (e.g. companies, partnerships, trustees, sole traders etc.) pay estimated provisional tax based on the previous year's taxable income.